 BIG SKY RESORT / Andesite Mountain

-You won’t be descending the entire Mountain to Meadow trail.
-About two-thirds of the way down, you’ll take a hard right turn, and spin over into the Spanish Peaks subdivision, through a mix of double-track and single-track for a short two or three mile climb.
-This route is still to be determined, as new trails are being built in Spring/Summer of 2018.
+At the bottom of the Mountain to Meadow Trails (M2M) you’ll get to Aid Station #2.
+Refill and refuel before starting an easy pavement spin up through the Spanish Peaks subdivision.
 After the climb, you’ll start another long 2.75 mile -4% descent on a flow trail, locally known as Fishcamp.
 This section is on private land and NOT open to the general public.
 You’re going to be grinning from ear to ear – this section is awesome.
 But be mindful that the trail crosses a paved main road in three places.
 We will have crossing guards, but please ride safely when crossing, as you will be approaching with significant speed.
 At the bottom of Fishcamp, riders will cross a bridge (Ousel Falls West Fork) and ride a short double-track section over to a paved road.

 This is where the 50 Mile course participants turn right, crossing the paved road to do the Yellow Mules Loop.

 The 30 Mile course participants will turn left, as they head towards Ralph’s Pass.
 We will have signs, crossing guards and course marshals at this critical junction to make sure nobody takes a wrong turn.
 This is also the location where a time cut-off may be in place for the 50 Mile course participants.
 And if there is a thunderstorm on Buck Ridge, at the top of the Yellow Mules Loop, with lightning strikes, this is also the place that we will make a judgement call and direct all racers to the finish route.

 (30 Mile course participants – jump down to the next section for the finish route.)

 YELLOW MULES LOOP – for the 50 Mile Course only